 Make your signs unique

-In recent years, there has been a resurgence in interest for traditional signwriting.
-As well as demand by independent designers, agencies, shops and retailers.
+In recent years, interest has increased for traditional signwriting.
+As well as demand from independent designers, agencies, shops and retailers.

 The craft is recognised as such and injects a special touch for exterior signage, interior displays and visual branding.
 In addition to vintage and retro projects, pleasure vehicles and honours boards for clubs, schools and organisations.

-Traditional signwriting in Dundee is rare but can be used to great effect, most notably for large exterior wall lettering.
-Often, there is no other practical or cost efficient method to create large lettering or graphics, especially on textured surfaces.
+Traditional signwriting in Dundee is rare and can be used to great effect.
+Most notably for large exterior wall lettering.
+Often, there is no other practical or cost efficient method to create large lettering or graphics.
+Especially on textured surfaces.

 Another benefit of choosing painted lettering is that almost any colour can be matched.
-This enables an identical finish for the lettering when there has been other painted colours used in the lettering’s vicinity.
+This enables an identical finish for the lettering when matching with other painted surfaces.

 23 carat gold leaf laid on painted gold sized lettering before tidying and burnishing